Canada - Climate

 Canada focuses on the intersection between climate change and gender equality

-In 2019, Canada committed US$532 million of its bilateral allocable ODA to projects that targeted action against climate change as a principal or significant objective, making it the 10th-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue, in absolute terms.
+In 2020, Canada committed US$459 million of its bilateral allocable ODA to projects that targeted action against climate change as a principal or significant objective, making it the 11th-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue, in absolute terms.

-Canada spent 15% of its allocable bilateral ODA on climate finance in 2019 (DAC average: 23%).
+Canada spent 18% of its allocable bilateral ODA on climate finance in 2020 (DAC average: 23%).
 This puts it in 17th place among DAC donors in terms of relative spending.

-Canada’s funding commitments for climate have fluctuated significantly in recent years, primarily due to irregularities in the timing of disbursements.
-A funding spike in 2016 (US$669 million) followed Canada’s pledge made ahead of the Paris Agreement to spend CAD2.7 billion (US$2.0 billion) in climate finance over five years.
+Canada’s funding commitments for climate have fluctuated in recent years, primarily due to irregularities in the timing of disbursements.
+A funding spike in 2016 (US$664 million) followed Canada’s pledge made ahead of the Paris Agreement to spend CA$2.7 billion (US$2.0 billion) in climate finance over five years.

 Canada’s budget for climate finance remained static between its Paris Agreement pledge and FY2020/21.
-Then at the June 2021 G7 Summit, Canada announced it will double climate finance allocations from CAD2.7 billion (US$2.0 billion; Paris Agreement Pledge) to CAD5.3 billion (US$4.0 billion).
+Then at the June 2021 G7 Summit, Canada announced it will double climate finance allocations from CA$2.7 billion (US$2.0 billion; Paris Agreement Pledge) to CA$5.3 billion (US$4.0 billion).
 However, as analysis by the Canadian International Development Platform suggests, the impact of this increase will depend greatly on how effectively Canada spends these additional funds.

 ‘Environment and climate action’ is one of the six ‘Action areas’ outlined in Canada’s Feminist International Assistance Policy (FIAP).
 The government is particularly concerned with the ways women and girls are disproportionately affected by climate change.
 The FIAP outlines three areas of focus: